decalage2/oletools/oletools/README.txt

    suspicious or malicious.
--  **pyxswf**: a tool to detect, extract and analyze Flash objects (SWF) that may be embedded in files such as MS Office documents (e.g. Word, Excel), which is especially useful for malware analysis.
+-  **pyxswf**: a tool to detect, extract and analyze Flash objects (SWF) that may be embedded in files such as MS Office documents (e.g. Word, Excel) and RTF, which is especially useful for malware analysis.
 -  and a few others (coming soon)

 News
 ----

+-  2012-11-09 v0.03: Improved pyxswf to extract Flash objects from RTF
 -  2012-10-29 v0.02: Added oleid
 -  2012-10-09 v0.01: Initial version of olebrowse and pyxswf
 -  see changelog in source code for more info.